 Ma Lou’s Fried Chicken: The Main Course

 Ma Lou’s specialty is Fried Chicken.
 They use Amish chicken and prepare it 3 ways – Southern, Medium, and Spicy AF.
-Your chicken is served over white bread and pickles.

 My daughter does not like her chicken on the bone, so she ordered the Kids Meal which is 3 tenders and one small side.
 The chicken tenders only come in one spice which is similar to the southern.
 The portion was large enough for my 11 year old who frequently orders adult meals.
 She liked the tenders, although she would have liked barbecue sauce to go with them.

 We all loved our chicken.
 Our only complaint was that it was almost too hot to eat the on bone pieces.
 Because the chicken is served so hot, we mostly get takeout and it is just the right temperature to eat when we get home.

-Ma Lou’s Fried Chicken: The Sides
+Ma Lou’s Fried Chicken: The Sides & Shareables

 I’ve ordered the Cole Slaw on both visits.
 In part because I’m the only one in my family who likes cole slaw and because I really liked it the first time.